Provision for Doubtful Debts

 A provision for doubtful debts is created on debtors who are definitely bad.

-A: Good question Rashi.
-A provision is a loss or expense that will definitely occur in the future, but we don't know exactly how much or when the loss/expense will occur.
 Usually a business decides (based on past records) that they expect a certain percentage of their debtors (receivables) not to pay them next year.
 Let's say it's 5%.
 If their debtors come to $100,000, then they expect $5,000 to go "bad," and the real (net) debtors in their records will be $95,000 ($100,000 - $5,000).

-In other words, doubtful debts or bad debts have already occured - the debt is bad right now.
-The provision, on the other hand, means is for debts that will definitely occur but
+In other words, doubtful debts or bad debts have already occurred - the debt is bad right now.

 in the future.
 The debts are not bad yet, but we are sure they will be bad.
 It is an estimate of bad debts in the future.